Spanish Department Faculty Profiles

 - Graduate Certificate: E-Learning and Online Teaching - University of Wisconsin @ Stout

 Prof. Tseng was born in Taiwan but lived in Brazil and Colombia until age ten and spent the next eight years in Panama, where she attended Junior and Senior High at an American school in the former Panama Canal Zone.
 She came to California in 1984 when she began her studies at UCLA.
 During her junior year, she studied in Madrid and has traveled extensively in Europe.
 Professor Tseng has been teaching Spanish at Irvine Valley College since 1991.
 In 2003, she was selected IVC's 2004 Teacher of the Year and was awarded a "Model Online Course" grant by the California Virtual Campus for the exemplary design of her Spanish 4 Online course.
-In 2011, she was the recipient of the Inspirational Professor of the Year award presented by IVC's Psi Beta Chapter, the National Honor Society in Psychology.
+In 2011, she was the recipient of the Most Inspirational Professor of the Year award presented by IVC's Psi Beta Chapter, the National Honor Society in Psychology.

 Prof. Tseng is the co-author of the "Instructors' Resource Kit" which accompanies the Spanish textbook Dos mundos and has presented numerous workshops on the "Natural Approach", Dos mundos, and the usage of technology in foreign language classes.
 In 2007-2008 Professor Tseng completed a series of graduate courses through the University of Wisconsin @ Stout and earned a certificate on E-Learning and Online Teaching.